adityameharia/ravel/README.md

 ## Killing A Ravel Instance

-Stopping a ravel instance niethers delete the data or configuration nor removes it from the system, it just replicates a crash.
+Stopping a ravel instance neither deletes the data/configuration nor removes it from the system, it replicates a crash with the hope that the node will come back up.
+Once the node is up, it will sync up all the data from the leader node.

 In order to delete all the data and configuration and remove the instance from the system you need to kill it.